freziertz/html/introduction/what is html.md

 to a Domain Name System (DNS) server.

 # Web Server
-Web servers are computers which runs web server application that are constantly connected to the Internet, and are optimized to send web pages out to people who request them.
+Web servers are computers which runs web server software that are constantly connected to the Internet, and are optimized to send web pages out to people who request them.
+Big company have their own web server but most companies use service from web hosting company for fee which nomally they pay monthly or annually.

+# Internet service provider

 # Browser / Web browser
 A web browser (commonly referred to as a browser) is a software application for accessing information on the World Wide Web.
 Each individual web page, image, and video is identified by a distinct URL, enabling browsers to retrieve and display them on the user's device.

-Some common *web browser* are Firefox, Internet Explorer, Safari, Chrome, and Opera.
+Some common **web browser** are Firefox, Internet Explorer, Safari, Chrome, and Opera.

 # The Internet Versus the Web

 # Network
+A network is a collection of computing devices connected to one another to allow the sharing of data.
+An excellent example of a network is the Internet, which connects millions of people all over the world.

 # IP address
 Every computer and device (modem, router, smartphone, cars, etc.) connected